Janky-Jingle-Crew/NorthPoleCircuit/README.md

 Merry Christmas, and a Happy New Year!
-This year, we present the first *Dual-core, 32-bit, high-speed, USB-C, hyper-festive, magnetic propulsion **christmas card!*** (AI?)
+This year, we present the first *Dual-core, 32-bit, high-speed, USB-C, hyper-festive, magnetic propulsion **christmas card!***

 *Image/video goes here*

 ## User Guide

+Press the buttons

 ## Technical Details